mai00fti/prettyPROC/README.md

 # License

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either GPLv3 of the License, or (at your option) any later version.
 Details see [LICENCSE](https://github.com/mai00fti/prettyPROC/LICENSE).